robot-soccer-kit/robot-soccer-kit.github.io/install_windows.md

 To pair the robots, simply go to your Bluetooth menu and pair them one by one.
 If you encounter issues, do not hesitate to disable and re-enable your Bluetooth.

-*Note: default bluetooth PIN for robots is always 1234.*
+*Note: default Bluetooth PIN for robots is always 1234.
+(No PIN is required for robots named "RSK")*

 *Note 2: You will NOT have to pair the robots again after each restart of your computer, only if you bring in new robots.*

+### Step-by-step pairing

+Click on

 ## Camera